Psychedelic/dank/README.md

 (0)
 ```

-There are two differences between commands that call Dank and commands that call Dank locally:

-1. When we call Dank locally, the command doesn't have the `--network=ic` option.
-2. When we call Dank locally, there is no need to pass the principal ID, we can just use the name `dank`.
+There is one difference between interacting with Dank locally and interacting with Dank on the mainnet.
+That difference is that

-If you keep these differences in mind, you can interact with Dank on the mainnet the same way you interact with it locally.
+when you are trying to call a method on the mainnet, you have to add the `--network=ic` flag.
+If you keep this one difference in mind, you can interact with Dank on the mainnet the same way you interact with it locally.

-Withdrawing cycles (You should change the amount):
+- Withdrawing cycles (You should change the amount):

 ```bash
 $ dfx canister --network=ic call aanaa-xaaaa-aaaah-aaeiq-cai withdraw "(record { canister_id= principal \"some-canister's-principal-id\"; amount= 2000})"
 (variant { Ok = 1 })
 ```

-Transferring cycles to another Dank account (You should change the amount):
+- Transferring cycles to another Dank account (You should change the amount):

 ```bash
 $ dfx canister --network=ic call aanaa-xaaaa-aaaah-aaeiq-cai transfer "(record { to= principal \"some-account's-principal-id\"; amount= 1000 })"
 (variant { Ok = 2 })
 ```

-Depositing cycles to your Dank account (You should change AMOUNT to what you want):
+- Depositing cycles to your Dank account (You should change the amount):

 ```bash
 $ dfx canister --network=ic call aanaa-xaaaa-aaaah-aaeiq-cai deposit "(null)" --with-cycles AMOUNT